reload/https-proxy/README.md

 ## HTTPS configuration

 The proxy uses a self-signed certificate for HTTPS.
-You can use a root certificate, e.g. one generated with mkcert to avoid browser warnings.
+You can use a root certificate, e.g., one generated with mkcert to avoid browser warnings.

 Mount the root certificate like this